RobertsLab/sams-notebook/_posts/2023/2023-02-15-FastQ-Trimming-and-QC---P.verrucosa-RNA-seq-Data-from-Danielle-Becker-in-Hollie-Putnam-Lab-Using-fastp-FastQC-and-MultiQC-on-Mox.md

 If they had been trimmed, then the average read length should be shorter than 150bp...
 Oddly, I experienced this [with other coral sequencing data from the Putnam Lab back in January](https://robertslab.github.io/sams-notebook/2023/01/13/SRA-Data-Coral-SRA-BioProject-PRJNA744403-Download-and-QC.html).

-Additionally, I decided to add the same 20bp 5' end hard trim to all reads that I did [with the other coral sequencing data from the Putnam Lab back in January](https://robertslab.github.io/sams-notebook/2023/01/13/SRA-Data-Coral-SRA-BioProject-PRJNA744403-Download-and-QC.html).
+So, with all of this info, I decided to trim the raw FastQs using [`fastp`](https://github.com/OpenGene/fastp), and perform a 20bp 5' end hard trim to all reads like I did [with the other coral sequencing data from the Putnam Lab back in January](https://robertslab.github.io/sams-notebook/2023/01/13/SRA-Data-Coral-SRA-BioProject-PRJNA744403-Download-and-QC.html).

 Job was run on Mox using [`fastp`](https://github.com/OpenGene/fastp), [`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), and [`MultiQC`](https://multiqc.info/).